 A brand is more than a logo.
 Any emotions and connection to a brand begins as soon as the brand name is encountered.

 It's always a privilege to help shape the marketing message of companies that are global leaders.
 Working with Nike the world's number one shoe and apparel company is for some living the dream.
 I've had the pleasure to work on projects including the innovative "Find Your Greatness" campaign - London Olympics, and also entrusted to work with one of the world's most iconic golf players of all time for another project.
 These have all contributed to my career highs.

 We've all had a disjointed experience with a company, brand, individual or at an event.
 Whereby what we experienced was not what we expected, and what we actually encountered was very different from what we perceived (heard, saw or read).
 Relating this to today's companies and/or brands, in my opinion it means they missed the mark and the strategy and/or the implementation requires more attention to detail.

 Honing an intentional clear and consistent message, then refining this across all touch points is a vital component in the strategy.

 I've worked on the communications of a few technology brands and this one was really fun.
 With an annual turnover of $9.9bn and with more than 120 million online users, it was important that the offline experience announcing the launch of ebay fashion didn't take away from the core messaging.
-Allowing consumers to connect and engage with the brand outside of its usual setting while reinforcing what ebay stands for, showcased how the platform can hold its in both own in both the digital and physical space.
+Allowing consumers to connect and engage with the brand outside of its usual setting, while reinforcing what ebay stands for, showcased how the platform can hold its own, in both the digital and physical space.

 Sound triggers one of the strongest emotional sensations.
 I believe sonic branding a.k.a sound branding is a critical contribution to the overall brand experience and is largely under utilized.
 Sound creates and reinforces therefore it can do wonders to reinforce the brand message and values.